At least 2 dead, 28 wounded in mass shooting at Baltimore block party, police say

 At least two people were killed and dozens were wounded in a mass shooting in southeast Baltimore early Sunday morning, authorities said.
 CBS Baltimore reported that the shooting happened at a block party in the city's Brooklyn neighborhood.

 Baltimore police officers say they responded to multiple calls of a reported shooting at around 12:35 a.m.
-An 18-year-old woman was pronounced dead at the scene, and a 20-year-old man was pronounced dead later at a local hospital.
+An 18-year-old woman, identified as Aaliyah Gonzales, was pronounced dead at the scene, and 20-year-old Kylis Fagbemi was pronounced dead later at a local hospital.
 Nine of the people injured were transported to hospitals from the scene, while the other 20 victims walked into various hospitals in the area, acting Baltimore City Police Commissioner Richard Worley told reporters on Sunday.

 "When officers arrived, they found multiple victims suffering from gunshot wounds.
 We located one female adult deceased on the scene, 9 additional victims were transported from the location to area hospitals," Worley said at the news conference.